hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

 .. _bpy.types.LineartGpencilModifier.shadow_camera_size:

 Shadow Camera Size
-   This value represent the "Orthographic Scale" of an ortho camera.
+   This value represents the "Orthographic Scale" of an ortho camera.
    If the camera is put at the lamps position with this scale, it will represent the coverage of the shadow "camera".

 .. _bpy.types.LineartGpencilModifier.shadow_camera_near: